 Every new concurrent enrollment instructor will complete a required program orientation and course-specific training with their assigned faculty mentor prior to the start of the course.
+Prior to the CEP instructor teaching the course, the faculty mentor will provide a program overview (e.g. policies and procedures, handbook, professional development, syllabus, etc.) and course-specific training, which covers course outcomes, course curriculum, pedagogy, course philosophy, assessment, grading, student engagement, and textbook options/requirements.
 The faculty mentor will contact the instructor to establish a meeting to complete the orientation and course-specific training prior to the start of the course.
-Mentors will use the Training and Orientation Form (see page 16) found at www.minnesota.edu/instructor.
+Mentors will use the Training and Orientation Form found at www.minnesota.edu/instructor.